 We’re recruiting now for Youth Workers!

-To apply, please submit your completed application form and CV here.
+To apply, please submit your completed application form here.

 We’re always looking for people who share our passion to see disadvantaged communities changed for good through the service of young people.

 Join us as live-in volunteers, mentors and other volunteers.

 See below for details about each role, and email us with your questions or if you’re interested in joining our team.

 Since 2010, Thrive Teams have given scores of young people a mentor to help them unlock their potential.

 But there are more young people who could be helped to reach their goals with a positive role model in their lives.